Radda in Chianti · Tuscany

 Harvest

 The scent of fermenting grapes hangs in the still air.
-La Vendemmia begins mid-September - the picking, the pressing, the first taste of mosto.
-Olive harvest follows in late October.
-White truffles arrive with the autumn fog, and the cantina fills with their unmistakable perfume.
+La Vendemmia begins in mid-September, the picking, the pressing, the first taste of mosto.
+The olive harvest follows in late October.
 Ribollita returns to the table.
 The light turns amber.

 Winter